The short answer is: 29 British tennis players have won titles at Wimbledon.

 Who was the first Briton to win Wimbledon?

-Spencer Gore was the first Briton to win Wimbledon in 1877.
-He won the tennis tournament just one time.
-Gore reached the Wimbledon final the following year but lost to Frank Hadow, his final Grand Slam tournament.
+Spencer Gore was the first Briton to win Wimbledon in 1877, winning the tennis tournament once.
+Gore reached the Wimbledon final the following year but lost to Frank Hadow – his last Grand Slam tournament.

 A native of Wimbledon, Gore was an avid sportsman of the time.
 He wasn’t just a tennis player.
-Gore competed in other sports, most notably cricket.
-It is claimed Gore was a “first-class” cricket player at Surrey County Cricket Club.
+Gore competed in other sports, most notably cricket – he was known to be a “first-class” cricket player at Surrey County Cricket Club.

 Gore became the first tennis player to volley a ball back to his opponent.
 Many tennis experts credit Gore as the creator of the tennis volley.